oracle/terraform-provider-oci/website/docs/d/load_balancer_load_balancers.html.markdown

 * `ip_addresses` - An array of IP addresses.
 Deprecated: use ip_address_details instead.
 * `is_private` - Whether the load balancer has a VCN-local (private) IP address.

 	If "true", the service assigns a private IP address to the load balancer.
-The load balancer requires only one subnet to host both the primary and secondary load balancers.
-The private IP address is local to the subnet.
-The load balancer is accessible only from within the VCN that contains the associated subnet, or as further restricted by your security list rules.
-The load balancer can route traffic to any backend server that is reachable from the VCN.

-	For a private load balancer, both the primary and secondary load balancer hosts are within the same Availability Domain.

 	If "false", the service assigns a public IP address to the load balancer.
-A load balancer with a public IP address requires two subnets, each in a different Availability Domain.
-One subnet hosts the primary load balancer and the other hosts the secondary (standby) load balancer.

 	A public load balancer is accessible from the internet, depending on your VCN's [security list rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securitylists.htm).
+For more information about public and private load balancers, see [How Load Balancing Works](https://docs.cloud.oracle.com/iaas/Content/Balance/Concepts/balanceoverview.htm#how-load-balancing-works).

 	Example: `true`
 * `shape` - A template that determines the total pre-provisioned bandwidth (ingress plus egress).
 To get a list of available shapes, use the [ListShapes](https://docs.cloud.oracle.com/iaas/api/#/en/loadbalancer/20170115/LoadBalancerShape/ListShapes) operation.
 Example: `100Mbps`